MarcosMene/dice_game/README.md

 - A player rolls a dice as many times as he wishes with **ROLL DICE** button.
 Each result get added to his current score.
 - But, if the player get a **1**, all his current points gets lost, and the next player rolls the dice.
 - The player can choose to **"HOLD"**, it means that his current points gets added to his global score.
 After that, it's the next player's turn.
-- The first player to reach 20 or higher on global score wins the game.
+- The first player to reach 100 on global score wins the game.

 <hr>